unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

 - Baron, Samuel H. _Plekhanov, Trotsky, and the Development of Soviet Historiography_.
 Soviet Studies, Vol. 26, No. 3 (Jul., 1974), pp. 380-395

-- Baron, Samuel H. _Plekhanov, Trotsky, and the Development of Soviet Historiography_.
-Soviet Studies, Vol. 26, No. 3 (Jul., 1974), pp. 380-395
+- Banerji, Arup. _Notes on the Histories of History in the Soviet Union_.
+Economic and Political Weekly, Vol. 41, No. 9 (Mar.
+4-10, 2006), pp. 826-833